-The Civil Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Civil Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET.

 The Civil Engineering program has established the following program educational objectives that are consistent with the mission of the University and that describe the expected accomplishments of graduates during the first several years following graduation.
 Civil Engineering program graduates will:

-- Be productive in the civil engineering profession or other professional fields;
+- Be productive in the civil engineering profession and/or other professional fields;

-- Uphold the code of ethics of the profession and be cognizant of social equity issues in the practice of civil engineering; and
+- Uphold the code of ethics of the profession and actively work towards promoting social equity and sustainability issues;

-- Exhibit leadership in the practice of civil engineering.
+- And Exhibit leadership in civil engineering and/or other related fields.